Azure/ausgovcaf-cloudsoe/docs/README.md

 - Disk encryption should be applied on virtual machines
 - Deploy vulnerability assessment solution on virtual machines
 - Azure Security Benchmark
+- Configure Windows machines to be associated with a Data Collection Rule

 ## Guest Configuration policy